Isra Hashmi is one of the lucky ones.

 Then again, have longtime renters really survived the housing bust without a scratch?
 After all, rental prices have soared across the country as ex-homeowners who lost their homes have flooded the rental market.

-Gary Malin, president of New York City-based realty firm Citi Habitats, has seen some of the worst of it.
+, has seen some of the worst of it.
 Rental prices in the market that's already America's most expensive have beaten record highs multiple times over the last couple of years.

 Still, Malin said, judging whether a renter has gotten off scot-free during the housing crisis depends entirely on individual circumstances.